 By Margie Kelly, Huffington Post

 Most of the government-approved, made in the U.S.A. food we eat is poisoned.
 That may sound like a pitch for a sci-fi novel, but unless a growing body of research is all wrong, a tainted food supply is the reality here in America.
-Take genetically modified foods, for example, which are linked to a long list of health problems, from food allergies and cell damage in humans, to tumors, liver problems, sterility and high infant mortality rates in rats.
-If any of these studies are accurate, eating organic food is the only way to stay clean, because genetically modified foods are everywhere:
+Take genetically modified (GM) foods, for example, which are linked to a long list of health problems, from food allergies and cell damage in humans, to tumors, liver problems, sterility and high infant mortality rates in rats.
+If any of these studies are accurate, eating organic food is the only way to stay clean, because genetically modified foods are everywhere.